Morganfp/movie-hub/README.md

 ### Home Page

-- Remders the Header and MovieList compnents.
+- Renders the Header and MovieList components.

 ### Header